MicrosoftLearning/AI-102-AIEngineer/Instructions/00-setup.md

 # Lab Environment Setup

 These exercises are designed to be completed in a hosted lab environment.
-However, if you want to complete them on your own computer, you can do so by installing the following software.
+If you want to complete them on your own computer, you can do so by installing the following software.
 You may experience unexpected dialogs and behavior when using your own environment.
+Due to the wide range of possible local configurations, the course team cannot support issues you may encounter in your own environment.

 > **Note**: The instructions below are for a Windows 10 computer.
 You can also use Linux or MacOS.
+You may need to adapt the lab instructions for your chosen OS.

 ### Base Operating System (Windows 10)